solitaryzero/FTP/README.md

 Then you get ./Server and ./Client

 # Result
-Implements active mode of FTP protocol, available commands are:
+Implements passive mode of FTP protocol, available commands are:
 RETR, STOR, CWD, PWD, LIST, MKD, RMD, DELE.
 Uses std::thread to support multithread requirement, thread pool implemented.
 Miscs that have been dealt with: